-🥕🍓🥒 Spring orders placed today are available the week of March 8th. 🥕🍓🥒
+🥕🍓🥒 Summer orders placed today are available the week of May 31st. 🥕🍓🥒

 Our Wild Sockeye Salmon is caught by hand in Alaska by fisherman Christopher Nicholson.
 He's the 3rd generation in his family to fish these vibrant, firm-fleshed salmon on a small 20-foot long fishing boat.
 True Wild Alaskan Salmon (see transparency issues around the fishing industry below) is a rich source of vitamins, minerals, and omega 3 fatty acids.
 Fisherman Christopher's salmon has been praised by chefs at Blue Hill at Stone Barns and is sushi-grade.